 How is Valley Fiber different than any of the other local incumbent / competitors?

 Valley Fiber will be using an Active Ethernet Network design that mimics a data center’s build and design style.
-Our competitors/local incumbents use technologies like GPON (Gigabit Passive Optic Network).
-The major difference is that in an Active Ethernet build out/network design like Valley Fiber's, we provide dedicated 1 Gbps connections to each individual customer.
-With GPON technology, the 1 Gbps is often split 32 to 128 times.
-This splitting makes guaranteeing a speed/consistent service nearly impossible and results in plans “up to” advertised speeds.
+Our Fiber build is dedicate not passive (GPON).
+The major difference is that in an Active Ethernet build out/network design like Valley Fiber's will provide dedicated 1 Gbps connections to each individual customer.
 Dedicated connections mean fast and reliable internet all day every day.

 Will there be a data cap with Valley Fiber?

 We want our customers to use the services they are receiving without concern of an unexpectedly large bill in the mail.
 We also do not throttle plans at a set capacity or limit… your plan is truly unlimited.